DrabinPaul/event-management/MCQ.md

 #### Answer: C: 3

-<i>Write your explanation here</i>
-Iterating the 'nums' array by using "forEach".The callback function.If each number is truthy,the condition is true.then count is increase by 1 for each of theme.That's why the answer is "3".
+<i>Iterating through the 'nums' array using the "forEach" method, we increment the count by 1 for each truthy number encountered in the callback function.
+This is why the final answer is "3."</i>

 </p>
 </details>